LPM CLI

 1. Confirm package.json exists and refuse to overwrite an existing lpm.lock unless --force is set.

-2. Parse Yarn lockfile entries: specifiers, exact versions, resolved tarball URLs, integrity strings, and dependency edges.
+2. Parse Yarn lockfile entries: Classic specifier blocks or Berry descriptor entries, exact versions, and dependency edges.

-3. Mark direct dev and optional dependencies from root package.json, because Yarn Classic does not encode those flags per lockfile entry.
+4. Mark direct dev and optional dependencies from root package.json, because Yarn does not encode those flags in a way LPM CLI can carry over per lockfile entry.

-5. Back up yarn.lock, .npmrc when touched, .gitattributes, and any pre-existing LPM lockfiles.
+6. Back up yarn.lock, .npmrc when touched, .gitattributes, and any pre-existing LPM CLI lockfiles.

-6. Add LPM registry routing to .npmrc unless --no-npmrc is set.
+7. Add LPM CLI registry routing to .npmrc unless --no-npmrc is set.

 The flow is non-interactive. -y is accepted but reserved for a future interactive mode; it does not imply --force.